Updated May 11, 2022

 I’ve had COVID-19 and tested positive for COVID-19 antibodies.
 Isn’t that sufficient protection?

-Vaccination provides a more predictable response and demonstrable efficacy against the delta variant.
+Vaccination provides a more predictable response and demonstrable efficacy against the coronavirus variants.
 The antibody tests are not designed to assess if patients are protected against COVID-19, but rather the presence of some antibodies.
-Those who have had COVID-19 still need to be vaccinated.
+Refer to the CDC page on antibodies and COVID-19 for details.
+Those who have had COVID-19 still need to be vaccinated to have the best protection.

 Can I provide proof of COVID-19 immunity from an antibody test rather than proof of vaccination?